 - Adding fill for a crossing of a stream or wet swale

 If there is the potential for your project to impact a wetland, before you start it is important to contact your local WCA regulatory authority to:

 - Find out if the land you intend to alter is a wetland.
 Remember, an area can be a wetland even if it does not appear wet on the surface.

 - Determine if the proposed activity has impacts to a wetland area.

 - Assure that any impact to wetlands can be avoided if possible, and properly replaced if not.

-Type 1 – Seasonally Flooded Basin or Flat has “seasonal” wetness, which usually occurs during the growing season.
+Seasonally Flooded Basin or Flat – Type 1 has “seasonal” wetness, but usually is well-drained during much of the growing season.
 The vegetation here can vary based on the season and duration of flooding, but can range from bottomland hardwoods to herbaceous plants.
 These types are commonly found in upland depressions and floodplain forests.

-Type 6 – Shrub Swamps have peaty soils and are dominated by grasses.
+Shrub Swamps – Type 6 have peaty soils and are dominated by shrubs.
 Shrub swamps receive water from both surface and groundwater sources and occur along slow-moving streams, drainage depressions and floodplains.
 You will find alder, willow, buttonbrush and dogwood.